Constitution of Ivory Coast: 2016 Constitution

-During the 2015 Ivory Coast presidential election, President Alassane Ouattara promised a new constitution to replace the current one, considered as responsible for years of turmoil and war, with the First Ivorian Civil War and the Second Ivorian Civil War.
+During the 2015 Ivory Coast presidential election, President Alassane Ouattara promised a new constitution to replace the 2000 one, which he said was responsible for years of turmoil and war, with the First Ivorian Civil War and the Second Ivorian Civil War.

-On June 1, 2016, President Alassane Ouattara created an expert panel to draft a new constitution.
-This draft was approved by the National Assembly on October 11, 2016 with a strong majority.
+On June 1, 2016, Ouattara created an expert panel to draft a new constitution.
+This draft was approved by the National Assembly on October 11, 2016, with a strong majority.

 The proposed constitution had to be approved by a referendum, which was held on October 30, 2016.
-Based on provisional results given by the Independent Electoral Commission (CEI) on November 1, 2016, the proposed constitution was approved with 93.42% of votes.
+Based on provisional results given by the Independent Electoral Commission on November 1, 2016, the proposed constitution was approved with 93.42% of votes.